smarty/changelog/sdk/go.md

 ### Changed:

-- Update handling of rate limiting and other specific 4xx http codes in RetryClientApply rate limit handling in RetryClient to also apply to GET requests.
+- Update handling of rate limiting and other specific 4xx http codes in RetryClient to also apply to GET requests.

 ## [v1.14.10] - 2022-5-11